Approximate Post-Selective Inference for Regression with the Group LASSO: Introduction

-In the present paper, we develop an approximate Bayesian method to ascertain uncertainties within linear models informed by grouped sparsities in covariates.
+After conditioning on $\mathcal{A}_E$, post-selective inference may be carried out either via a frequentist or Bayesian framework.
+A Bayesian framework in \cite{yekutieli2012adjusted, selective_bayesian} relies on a conditional, {\em selection-informed} likelihood to facilitate posterior sampling.
+The Bayesian approach is especially useful for inferring about vector-valued parameters or functions thereof, and permits flexible inference in different models informed by selection, for instance, models with unknown noise variance.
+In the remainder of this paper, we develop an approximate Bayesian method for post-selective inference with the Group LASSO and several of its variants.
 The setup for our problem is the following: (i) the covariates act naturally in groups known a priori in the analysis; (ii) only a few of these groups of covariates affect the outcome, captured effectively by a parsimonious model.
-A well-developed class of learning algorithms exploits this knowledge about the covariate space in order to select regression models with grouped covariates \citep[][among others]{group_lasso, jacobGroupLassoOverlap2009, simon2013sparse}.
-The resulting group-sparse models find uses in diverse applications, for example, linking genes grouped by pathways to clinical outcomes \citep{park2015sparse, xie2019group}, using brain imaging features grouped by anatomical area or network properties to predict psychiatric diagnosis or to decode stimulus type \citep{relionNetworkClassificationApplications2019,shimizuProbabilisticDiagnosisUnderstanding2015,raoClassificationSparseGroup2016}.
-Estimates for the post-selective parameters, a natural next goal, fall short of statistical expectations unless adjustments for the selection of these groups are made in the downstream estimation.
+A well-developed class of algorithms in \cite{group_lasso, jacobGroupLassoOverlap2009, simon2013sparse} among others exploits this knowledge about the covariate space in order to select regression models with grouped covariates.
+Post-selective inference in the resulting selection-informed models is a natural next step that is addressed by our method.